Bailey, Greiss help Islanders hold on to beat Rangers 4-2

 Ryan Strome appeared to get the Rangers on the scoreboard with 2:08 left in the second, but the Islanders challenged for offside on the play and, after a review, the goal was erased.

-The Rangers also controlled play for much of the first 12 minutes of the game, outshooting the Islanders 8-1.
+The Rangers also controlled play for much of the first 12 minutes of the game.
+Greiss made several nice stops to keep the Rangers off the scoreboard, including a stellar save on a slap shot by Buchnevich with 8:34 left.

+On the other end, Barzal fired a shot off the crossbar less than 20 seconds later.
+The Rangers had an 8-1 advantage on shots on goal at the time.

 With the Islanders on a power play, Bailey deflected a shot by rookie defenseman Noah Dobson.
 Georgiev made the save, but the puck deflected off Lindgren’s leg and in.
 Bailey was credited with his 11th goal with 6:25 remaining.

-The Islanders were on another power play as Beauvillier got the puck from Barzal high between the circles, skated forward and fired the puck past Georgiev for his13th with3:25 left in the period to make it 2-0.
+The Islanders were on another power play as Beauvillier got the puck from Barzal high between the circles, skated forward and fired the puck past Georgiev for his 18th with 3:25 left in the period to make it 2-0.

 NOTES: Panarin, signed to a seven-year, $81.5 million deal last summer, missed his first game this season.
-He has totaled 26 goals and 42 assists in 47 games. … With the Rangers off until Jan.
-31, rookie G Igor Shesterkin was sent down to Hartford of the AHL.
-Shesterkin, who went 2-1-0 with a 2.68 goals-against average in three starts with the NHL club, earned a selection to the AHL All-Star Game before his promotion earlier this month. … F Jesper Fast played in his 400th career NHL game. … The teams conclude the season series Feb.
+He has totaled 26 goals and 42 assists in 47 games, including a career high-tying five points (two goals, three assists) in the Rangers’ 6-2 win over the Islanders on Jan.
+13. … Rangers F Jesper Fast played in his 400th career NHL game. … The Rangers began a stretch of six of their next seven games at home. … The teams conclude the season series Feb.
 25 at Nassau Coliseum. … Bailey has three goals and three assists in his last seven games. … Lee scored for the second straight game and has five goals and an assist in his last nine games.

 UP NEXT